gabeklein/expressive-mvc/README.md

 [Subscribers are lazy](#concept-lazy), they will only update a view for values seen to be in-use.

 A good idea is to destructure out values used by a component.
-This keeps intent clear, preventing any unexpected behavior.
+This keeps intent clear, and avoids unexpected behavior.

-Now, having already destructured, you might wonder how we'd access our instance still.
-To cover for this, you'll see a `get` and `set` included with the returned state.
+Having destructured though, we may still need access to the full state.
+To cover for this, there is an included `get` and `set` property.

 > Not to be confused with the keywords!
-Simple properties, both a reference back to state instance.
+Simple properties, both a reference back to state.

 ### `set`

-From the destructure, we'll use `set` to update the properties of our instance.
+From the destructure, we have `set` to update properties on our state.

 ```jsx
 const KitchenCounter = () => {